 London – Thursday 29 March 2018

-This half-day seminar will look at some of the challenges surrounding universal credit and paying for housing, and will focus on recent changes to the rules and problem solving some of the particular issues that arise for tenants.
+This half-day seminar looked at some of the challenges surrounding universal credit and paying for housing, and focused on recent changes to the rules and problem solving some of the particular issues that arise for tenants.

 Universal Credit – full steam ahead

 Universal credit “full service” is rolling out at an increasing pace.
-This informative half-day seminar will look at some particular issues that arise in areas transitioning to full service.
+This informative half-day seminar looked at some of the issues that arise in areas transitioning to full service.

 Universal Credit – Understanding and Managing the Risks for Families

 Our 2017 annual conference focused on the risks facing families as the roll out of Universal Credit continued.